Splinter, First Aid

-A splinter, or sliver, is a particle of a foreign object, such as a small piece of wood, that has embedded itself in ones skin.
-Splinters can sometimes come out on their own or be pulled or milked (by gently squeezing on each side of the splinter) out easily, but others can be deeply embedded and difficult to remove.
+A splinter, or sliver, is a particle of a foreign object, such as a small piece of wood or glass, that has embedded itself in the skin.
+Splinters can sometimes be pulled out easily, but others can be deeply embedded and difficult to remove.
 All splinters should be removed as promptly as possible.
-If a splinter becomes wet, it makes the area prone to infection.
+Keeping a splinter in the skin makes the area prone to infection.

 First Aid Guide

-2. Clean tweezers and a needle by boiling them or by pouring antiseptic solution (eg, isopropyl alcohol) over them, and let them dry.
+- Clean tweezers and a needle by pouring antiseptic solution (eg, isopropyl alcohol) over them and letting them dry.

-3. With the tweezers, attempt to pull the splinter out the same direction and angle that it went in the skin.
+- With the tweezers, attempt to pull out the splinter at the same angle it went into the skin.
+Using a magnifying class can help you see very small splinters.

-4. If the splinter cannot be removed by the tweezers because the tip is not accessible, use the needle to make a small hole above the splinter and/or use the needle to lift the splinter out.
+- If the splinter cannot be removed by the tweezers because the tip is not accessible, use the cleaned needle to make a small hole above the splinter and use the needle to lift the splinter out.

-5. Once the splinter is fully out, wash the area and bandage it with a clean, dry dressing.
+- Once the splinter is fully out, wash the area, apply antibiotic ointment, and bandage it with a clean, dry dressing.

-Note: If the splinter is embedded in the skin under the nail, you can cut a V-shaped notch in the nail to improve access to the area.
+If the splinter is embedded in the skin under the nail, you can cut a V-shaped notch in the nail to allow access to the area.

 Treatments

-The physician will ensure that the splinter site is clean and free of debris.
+The medical professional will ensure that the splinter site is clean and free of debris.

-If the splinter site has become infected, the physician may need to treat the infection with antibiotics.
+If the splinter site has become infected, the medical professional may treat the infection with antibiotics.

 Visit Urgency